This Wonderful Company Sits In The Nosebleed Section Of The S&P 500 Arena

 A Tech Company that Generously Shares Its Profits

 MSFT is a large blend stock in the application software industry within the technology sector.
 As of this writing, its market capitalization was an approximate $491 billion.
-MSFT's current price-to-earnings ratio or current stock price relative to earnings per share for the trailing twelve months is about 30, versus the mid-20's for the technology sector as a whole, and the low 20's for the Standard & Poor's 500.
+MSFT's current price-to-earnings ratio or current stock price relative to earnings per share for the trailing 12 months is about 30 versus the mid-20s for the technology sector as a whole, and the low 20s for the Standard & Poor's 500.

-Despite our skepticism in forecasting, the forward price-to-earnings-ratio is about 21 compared to the upper teens for the technology sector and just over 20 for the S&P 500.
+Despite our skepticism in forecasting, the forward price-to-earnings ratio is about 21 compared to the upper teens for the technology sector and just over 20 for the S&P 500.
 The current trailing P/E ratio for MSFT is slightly expensive relative to the tech sector, and the market as a whole.

-Microsoft's most recent earnings per share, annualized, is $2.09 as of October, 2016.
+Microsoft's most recent earnings per share, annualized, are $2.09 as of October 2016.
 The company's next earnings announcement is scheduled for January 26, 2017.
 Rest assured, Value Investing for Main Street will attend the call on behalf of our readers.

 Bill Gates is sharing his good fortune philanthropically.
 Likewise, as of this writing, Microsoft is paying a generous 75% of its EPS to shareholders in an annual dividend of $1.56 per share, paid quarterly, resulting in a 2.47% dividend yield.
 These are significant numbers for a main street value investor committed to total return from both capital appreciation and dividend payments.